marcindulak/gpaw-on-aws/README.md

 - reserved instance, 3-year term: 11520 hour / month * 0.523 USD / hour ~ 6000 USD / month

 - spot instance: 11520 hour / month * 0.2095 USD / hour ~ 2500 USD / month

+The c4.4xlarge instance (Intel(R) Xeon(R) CPU E5-2666 v3 @ 2.90GHz) turned out to provide
+the best performance to cost ratio and therefore selected in the above estimation.
+The AWS t2 (burstable) instances cannot be used for production jobs, because their low CPU Credit gets exceeded quickly and the performance stalls.

 On the other hand let's take a hypothetical data center with efficiency of 3.0 PUE (https://en.wikipedia.org/wiki/Power_usage_effectiveness), running 16 300 Watt servers each costing 5000 USD and